100nm/python-injection/documentation/integrations/unlisted-framework.md

 ## If your framework inspects function signatures

 If your framework inspects function signatures, things get a bit trickier.
-This is because you'll need to **perform dependency injection first, then call the function**, which isn't always compatible with how decorators work on regular functions.
+This is because dependencies can't be present in function parameters.

-To solve this, you can define a class with a `__call__` method (where dependencies are injected), and use the `asfunction` decorator to turn it into a function.
+To solve this, you can define a class with a `call` method (where dependencies are injected when the class is instantiated), and use the `asfunction` decorator to turn it into a function.

-The resulting function will have the same signature as the `__call__` method, but without the `self` parameter.
+The resulting function will have the same signature as the `call` method, but without the `self` parameter.

 Example: